astro-sagar/PAO2_2022_python/README.md

 * Jupyter-notebook_installation.md
 * mybinder_use.md

+If you know how to use Jupyter-notebook directly skip to [here](/assignments/README.md).
 ## Running Jupyter-notebooks
 One can run each notebook in online platform or in your own machine.
 1. Online method [refer here](/others/mybinder_use.md)